Covid 19 Coronavirus: After lockdown, three women were killed. Who were Angela, Tania, and Shirley?

 "And unless there are clearer avenues to get to safety or create safe spaces in their lives then their fragility and marginality remains.
 All Covid-19 did was exacerbate that marginality.
 It didn't create it, it amplified it."

-Data shows in the 2019 year, 27 women were killed in New Zealand.
+Data from Stuff's Homicide Report shows in the 2019 year, 27 women were killed in New Zealand.
 Almost half of those were killed by a partner or an ex, making it the worst year for intimate partner violence since 2009.

 The most recent Family Violence Death Review Committee report, which looked at the lives of 97 violent men, found the most common feature of those who went on to kill was a violent childhood.
 Trauma also had an impact on girls, who grew up believing that women were to blame for the violence experienced, and so the pattern continued.